trashkalmar/koin/README.md

 ![logo](./img/koin_2.0.jpg)

-## What is ~KOIN~ KHAN?
+## What is KOIN-MP?

 KOIN is "A pragmatic lightweight dependency injection framework for Kotlin developers."

-KHAN is a fork of KOIN designed for use in a multiplatform environment.
+KOIN-MP is a fork of KOIN designed for use in a multiplatform environment.
 It differs from KOIN and other multiplatform DI options in that it is explicit about what state is mutable and from what threads you can perform operations.

 Primarily the goal is to create a DI framework that works well within Kotlin/Native's state and concurrency model, but also acts the same when being used from the JVM.
 Native's state model is an attempt to ensure safe mutability.
 If you are able to follow it's rules in the JVM, that's probably a good thing.

-KHAN is experimental.
+KOIN-MP is experimental.
 As we're rethinking architecture with Native, we're rethinking state and mutability.
 Details may change over time.
-Also, the hope is that ideas from KHAN are incorporated back into KOIN and we can have just "KOIN", but it would take a lot of discussion to try to build this into KOIN directly, so we're starting with a fork.
+Also, the hope is that ideas from KOIN-MP are incorporated back into KOIN and we can have just "KOIN", but I'd rather experiment first then discuss, so we're starting with a fork.

 ## What are the rules?

-All mutable state in KHAN is restricted to the main thread.
-In general, DI is done on the main thread anyway.
-By default, if you attempt to get or inject from a thread that isn't the main thread, you'll get an exception.
-You can override this behavior, but you must do so at config time, and do so explicitly by way of a `ThreadScope` parameter.
+All mutable state in KOIN-MP is restricted to the main thread internally.

+1. **All module config needs to happen on the main thread**.
+2. **All inject/get operations happen in the main thread *by default***.

+If you configure your Koin instance in the main thread, and inject in the main thread, then KOIN-MP is syntactically the same as KOIN.

+You can allow inject/get from other threads, but you must configure your components to specially allow that with the `ThreadScope` parameter.

 ```kotlin
 single(threadScope = ThreadScope.Shared) { Simple.Component1() }